lkrumpak/50-Shades-Of-Green./README.md

 https://github.com/S2-group/android-runner

 ## Subject Selection
-Within the folder "subject-selection" you will find the following two scripts:
+Within the folder "subject-selection" you will find the following script:
 - website-downloader: This script is used to download the websites locally.
 However, each website needs to be manually checked for errors
-- trancoList: The following script returns the urls of the top 1000 websites within the tranco list

 ## Experiment
 ### Changes made to the android runner